spettersson/splunk4patientprivacy/data_guide.md

 ### Introduction
-By now, you’ve likely realized that getting application data into Splunk is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
-You simply index all log entries as events in their nearly original format with minimal configuration.
+By now, you’ve likely realized that getting application data into Splunk is easy because you don’t need to define a schema upfront.
+Instead, Splunk indexes log entries as events in their nearly original format with minimal configuration.

-Splunk dynamically applies a schema to events when a search is run—a concept known as schema-on-read.
-Essentially, this means that Splunk extracts fields from events at the moment a search is executed, whether manually or as a scheduled background process.
-Fields can be extracted using standardized names (and values when applicable), effectively normalizing the data.
-As a result, filtering, correlating, and analyzing events across vendors and applications becomes seamless.
+However, like any other tool, Splunk still requires a schema—the key difference is that Splunk applies one dynamically at search time, a concept known as **schema-on-read**.
+This means fields are extracted from events only when a search is executed, whether manually or as a scheduled background process.

+One major advantage of this approach is flexibility: if you need to modify how fields are extracted or standardized, you can simply redefine them and rerun the search—without needing to re-index the data.

+By using standardized field names (and values when applicable), you can effectively normalize data across different sources, making filtering, correlating, and analyzing events across vendors and applications seamless.

 To create fields and normalize them, Splunk primarily relies on three main [knowledge object types](https://docs.splunk.com/Splexicon:Knowledgeobject):
 - [Field extractions](https://docs.splunk.com/Splexicon:Fieldextraction)